venkateshwarant/Artillery/README.md

 4. Vagrant (v 2.2.5, or higher)
 * Instructions to install here: https://www.vagrantup.com/downloads.html
 * (only if using Windows 10 or Windows 8 Pro) Disable Hyper-V, see instructions to disable here: https://www.poweronplatforms.com/enable-disable-hyper-v-windows-10-8/
-* Check installation with the command `vagrant -v`'
+* Check installation with the command `vagrant -v`

 5. Helloworld product
 * Instruction to setup: https://github.com/acapozucca/helloworld/tree/master/product.helloworld